lyonbros/sexhr/README.md

 - `method` - (string) The HTTP method we're sending.
 Defaults to 'get'.
 - `data` - (any) The data we pass to `XMLHttpRequest.send`.
 This can be a string, a blob, form data, etc.
+- `querydata` - (object) A set of key/value pairs to write to the querystring.
+If the given URL already has a querystring, then we append to it.
 - `emulate` - (boolean) If true and `method` is not "get" or "post", then the value passed to `method` will be put into a URL param in the request.
 For instance if `{url: '/slappy', method: 'delete', emulate: true}` is given, then the final